-Identifiers in C language | Rulers for defining Identifiers in C language
+Identifiers in C language | Rulers for naming Identifiers in C language

-Identifiers are user defined words and are used to give names to any entity like Functions, Variables, arrays,Structures,..etc.
+The Identifiers are used to name any entity like Functions, Variables, Arrays and Structures,..etc.

-Rules for naming Identifiers :
+Rules for naming Identifiers in C Language :

 - First character must be alphabet or underscore( _ ).